Business continuity for the energy sector

-Business continuity planning is critical for energy companies in particular because your customers have such a high level of dependence on power to run their businesses.
-How quickly the energy company can return to business as usual will have a huge influence on recovery times for the wider business community.
+With customers depending heavily on power to run their businesses, business continuity planning is critical for energy companies.
+The speed with which an energy supplier can return to business as usual will have a huge influence on recovery times for the wider business community.

 Utilities have traditionally responded well to localised emergencies, such as power outages caused by storms.
-However, they may be less prepared for threats on a wider scale such as a natural disaster or cyber security attacks.
+However, they may be less prepared for threats on a wider scale such as a natural disaster or cyberattack.

-As a key part of the national infrastructure, energy business continuity is fast becoming a growing part of government-based prepared initiatives, and in certain countries such as the UK, even the subject of legislation.
+As a key part of the national infrastructure, energy business continuity is fast becoming a growing part of government-based preparedness initiatives and in certain countries, such as the UK, have a legal requirement

 A delayed response can result in significant revenue loss, reduced production and reputational damage.
 After all, no energy provider wants to become the lead story on the evening news because it was unprepared to provide the basic utilities we all rely on after a foreseeable incident.

 Effective business continuity and disaster recovery plans for the energy sector should address: